 She did a few films and TV appearances in the 1950s, including a bit in SPOILERS OF THE FOREST (Republic, 1957), a lumberjack yarn starring Rod Cameron and Vera Ralston.

 Pauline Moore passed away from ALS (Lou Gehrig's disease) on December 7, 2001 at a nursing home in Sequim, Washington.

 The New York Times, Los Angeles Times, and Associated Press had obituaries on Pauline Moore:

 Although some of the data is incomplete or inaccurate, the Internet Movie Database (IMDb) has information on Pauline Moore: https://www.imdb.com/name/nm0601733/

 For those interested in learning more about Pauline's early years, there's a lengthy biography on her in the June, 1939 Hollywood Screen Life magazine which you can download from the Internet Archive website: http://www.archive.org/download/hollywood28fawc/hollywood28fawc.pdf

 (Courtesy of Les Adams)

 Above is the title lobby card from Chapter 6 of KING OF THE TEXAS RANGERS.
-Directed by John "Jack" English and William Witney, this serial was released in October, 1941, several months prior to the attack on Pearl Harbor.
+Directed by John "Jack" English and William Witney, this serial was released in October, 1941, a couple months prior to the attack on Pearl Harbor.
 Note the gal next to Sammy Baugh - certainly doesn't resemble leading lady Pauline Moore.
 Wonder who she is.

 Above - Pauline Moore and and football great 'Slinging' Sammy Baugh at Republic Pictures in the chapterplay, KING OF THE TEXAS RANGERS (Republic, 1941).